-6. Net benefit
+6.1 Definitions

-A key objective for the standard is to ensure that implementation at the level of each individual certificate holder has a net benefit on eel populations.
+A key objective for the standard is to ensure that implementation at the level of each individual certificate holder has a positive contribution to eel populations.
 Here we define and describe what this means.

-We apply two definitions of net benefit, one of which has a higher threshold than the other, permitting scope for separation of scoring in applying the standard, and also providing a mechanism for continuous improvement.
+We apply two definitions of positive contribution, one of which has a higher threshold than the other, permitting scope for separation of scoring in applying the standard, and also providing a mechanism for continuous improvement.